Michel van Guldener

-Michel van Guldener (born 3 December 1985) is a Dutch professional footballer who plays for VV Nieuwerkerk in the Dutch Eerste Klasse.
+Michel van Guldener (born 3 December 1985) is a Dutch retired footballer.

 Career

 Born in Rotterdam, van Guldener began his career with home-town club Excelsior, making his debut in the 2004–2005 season.
+In February 2009 he was severely injured in a game with MVV which would reportedly have him out of the game for a year.

 The striker signed in 2010 for Topklasse team Capelle and played there three years, before moved in summer 2013 to Eerste klasse zondag team VV Nieuwerkerk.